alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 is to find a local community,
 and get involved.
 Just showing up is a great first step!
+Then you can try giving a talk there, and seeing if people like it.

+It is very rewarding to know more people that work in your field, and exchange stories from the trenches.

-The next step is to locate conferences, both at the national and international level, and go there.
+The next step is to attend a few conferences, both at the national and international level.

-Submit a proposal to a CfP (call for proposals).

-**Speaking at conferences is a great way to attend for free!**

-Well, there's the unpaid time for preparing the talk.
-But you get the point.
+This way you can broaden your circle of acquaintances: most people are quite open at conferences and are usually willing to speak to anyone during breaks.

 ## Top Of The Cream Of The Crop